 There are plenty – 28 of them – to choose from, each with its own vibe.
-And as most cruises visit a handful or more, you’ll soon find your own totally tropical favourite to enjoy…
+And as most Caribbean cruise itineraries visit a handful or more, you’ll soon find your own totally tropical favourite to enjoy…

 Antigua & Barbuda